dashdotrobot/bicyclewheel/content/articles/articles/wheel-truing.md

 </div>
 <div class="my-1"></div>

-If the spokes are "crossed," (they are crossed in almost all wheels) the adjustment also causes the rim to rotate in the direction of the tightened spoke.
+If the spokes are "crossed," (as they are in almost all wheels) the adjustment also causes the rim to rotate in the direction of the tightened spoke.
 Tightening a pulling spoke rotates the rim clockwise when viewed from the drive side.

 ### What happens to the other spokes?